-Tahini is a sesame seed paste common in the Middle East and many Middle Eastern foods.
+Tahini is a sesame seed paste common in the Middle East and used in many Middle Eastern foods.
 It can be used as a side dish or garnish (usually with citrus juices, garlic, and salt), as a topping for meat or vegetables, or combined with sweet syrups and rubbed on bread.
 Tahini is also a major component in a number of other dips, dishes, and desserts like hummus, baba ghanoush, and halva.

 Tahini is made by grinding hulled sesame seeds into a paste.
-Though it’s readily available in stores, you can make your own tahini by toasting the sesame seeds on a parchment lined sheet pan for a few minutes in a 350-degree oven (be careful not to burn them).
+Though it’s readily available in stores, you can make your own tahini by toasting sesame seeds on a parchment-lined sheet pan for a few minutes in a 350-degree oven (be careful not to burn them).
 Once they’ve cooled, grind them in a food processor.
 When the seeds have started to break down, drizzle in some olive oil (with the food processor still running) until a smooth paste is formed.